Masterscooper/electrumx/README.rst

 ===============================================
-Ravencoin ElectrumX - A fork of ElectrumX
+DogeGPU ElectrumX - A fork of ElectrumX
 ===============================================

 For a future network with bigger blocks.